eehh-stanford/social_networks_in_ten_papers/README.md

 A key goal of this course is to develop familiarity with `R` tools for social network analysis.

+The 10-papers format was the brain child of co-conspirator [Elspeth Ready](https://elspethr.github.io/).
+In the Fall of 2020, I did [life history theory in ten papers](https://eehh-stanford.github.io/life_history_in_ten_papers/).

 # The Papers

 - [Hage (1979)](https://doi.org/10.1146/annurev.an.08.100179.000555): Graphs and Anthropology ([notes]())